vqnxiv/GraphVirtualizer/README.md

 ---

-A few controls to easily allow control 'virtualization' in JavaFX.
+A few tools to help with control 'virtualization' in JavaFX.

 Originally made for large graphs (total of millions of nodes and displaying a few thousands), the virtualization part may be useful for other uses so it's in its own module.